 Sidemen Village is East Bali’s panoramic answer to the more famous Jatiluwih rice terraces in West Bali.
 Here you’ll find a rural countryside down the southern hillsides of Bali’s tallest mountain, Mount Agung.
 Swathes of paddies and plantations in the village's countryside are tended by their respective farming communities.
 The village area is a main destination for day trips through the eastern region.
 It's where you can find a 'real Bali' scene that offers both beautiful Bali rice paddy landscapes and interesting cultural highlights.

 Interested in this tour?
 Book it here.

-A great souvenir to take home from Sidemen is the villagers’ traditional dye weavings, known as ‘songket’ and ‘endek’, praised for their intricate motifs and use of colourful hand-loomed cotton or silk threads.
-Silken pieces are naturally on the higher side of the price range, sometimes reaching up to IDR 2 million or USD 160 a length.
-Both the traditional cloth and a large print of this picture postcard rice paddy landscape serves as a perfect memento of your time in Bali for years to come.
+A great souvenir to take home from Sidemen is the villagers’ traditional dye weavings.
+These are known as ‘songket’ and ‘endek’.
+The heritage textiles are praised for their intricate motifs and use of colourful hand-loomed cotton or silk threads.
+Silk items are naturally on the higher side of the price range.
+They sometimes reach up to IDR 2 million or USD 160 a length.
+Both the cloth and a large print of this picture-postcard rice paddy landscape can be perfect mementos of your time in Bali.

 - Location: Sidemen Village, Jalan Semarapura-Karangasem, Karangasem, East Bali